wilsonmar/wilsonmar.github.io/_posts/2021-03-20-azure-monitoring.md

 <a name="Security_Center"></a>

-### Security Center
+## Azure Defender (previously Azure Security Center)

+<a target="_blank" href="https://azure.microsoft.com/en-us/services/security-center/"><strong>Azure Security Center</strong></a> is a <strong>CSPM</strong> (Cloud Security Posture Management) solution.
+It lists prioritized security alerts and recommendations for attack investigation and remediation.
+It summarizes a tenant's security posture with a "Secure Score" s based on the percentage of recommendations implemented.

+DEFINITION: "Security posture" refers to cybersecurity policies and controls, as well as how well you can predict, prevent, and respond to security threats.

-<a target="_blank" href="https://learning.oreilly.com/videos/new-microsoft-az-303/10009AZ303/10009AZ303-AZ303_130">VIDEO</a>
+<a target="_blank" href="https://learning.oreilly.com/videos/new-microsoft-az-303/10009AZ303/10009AZ303-AZ303_130">VIDEO DEMO</a>
 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/protect-against-security-threats-azure/2-protect-threats-security-center">LEARN</a>

-DEFINITION: "Security posture" refers to cybersecurity policies and controls, as well as how well you can predict, prevent, and respond to security threats.
-"Secure Score" summarizes that posture based on percent of recommendations implementated.

-<a target="_blank" href="https://azure.microsoft.com/en-us/services/security-center/"><strong>Azure Security Center</strong></a> lists prioritized security alerts and recommendations for attack investigation and remediation.

-Host recommendations:
+Host recommendations: Every VM includes vulnerability assessment from Qualys.
    * OS security settings configuration rules
    * System security & critical updates missing
    * Endpoint protection recommendations